"""This module implements *deep simplification* for Real Closed Fields by

 def restart(self, ir: Self) -> Self:

-"""Implements the abstract method :meth:`.abc.simplify.InternalRepresentation.restart`.
+"""Overrides the method :meth:`.abc.simplify.InternalRepresentation.restart`.

 """